pie chart

 Commander: 2

-Cap’s presence makes all my horrors about twice as dangerous, compared to when he’s not on the battlefield.
+Cap’s presence makes all the deck’s horrors about twice as dangerous, compared to when he’s not on the battlefield.
 As a result, packing such a wallop means he will often be key to victory.
 Some precautions have therefore been taken to keep him around after he arrives; mostly in the form of options that can counter his targeted removal.

 Interaction: 5